-tromp a day ago
+tromp 4 months ago

 My wife complains bitterly that she cannot go see the movie here in the Netherlands.
 According to [1],